 Currently, as I complete a book on interwar Polish Jewish political culture, my research interests are turning toward the post-war world, with particular interests in the history of Israeli thought, culture, planning, and extrapolation regarding the future; the persistence/resurgence of Jewish religiosity especially in non-liberal forms; the history of American Yiddish literary culture as a site of social thought and historical reflection on the American century.
 My teaching interests extend across a wide array of topics in modern Jewish history as well as 20th century and contemporary social theory; the history and sociology of nationalism; the institution of culture; the history of religion in modernity.

-My current book project, provisionally entitled The Unchosen People: Danger, Powerlessness and the Recasting of Polish Jewish Culture, Thought, and Politics in the Age of Fascism, is under advanced contract from Harvard University Press.
+My current book project, provisionally entitled The Unchosen People: Polish Jewish Thought and Political Choice in the Age of Fascism, is under advanced contract from Harvard University Press.

 With Tony Michels (UW-Madison) and Sarah Abrevaya Stein (UCLA), I am co-editor of the journal Jewish Social Studies: History, Culture, Society (The New Series).

-My 2009 book Jewish Renaissance in the Russian Revolution has been accepted for publication in expanded and revised form in Hebrew translation by the Zalman Shazar Center; the translation, which I am editing, is nearing completion.
+My 2009 book Jewish Renaissance in the Russian Revolution is forthcoming in expanded and revised form in Hebrew translation by the Zalman Shazar Center.

-I am co-editing, with Professor Yisrael Bartal, volume 7 of the Posen Library of Jewish Culture and Civilization: Anthology of Primary Sources, Documents, Texts, and Artifacts in 10 Volumes, v.
+I am co-editing, with Professor Yisrael Bartal (Hebrew University of Jerusalem, Emeritus), volume 7 of the Posen Library of Jewish Culture and Civilization: Anthology of Primary Sources, Documents, Texts, and Artifacts in 10 Volumes, v.
 VII: 1880 C.E. - 1918 C.E: Mass Migrations of Jews and Jewish Culture to North America and Palestine, Jewish Nationalism, Flowering of Yiddish and Hebrew Literatures, editor in chief Deborah Dash Moore (Yale University Press, 2012-).

-I recently completed the editing of the volume From Europe’s East to the Middle East: Israel’s Russian and Polish Lineages, co-edited with Benjamin Nathans and Taro Tsurumi; it is under consideration.
+From Europe’s East to the Middle East: Israel’s Russian and Polish Lineages, co-edited with Benjamin Nathans and Taro Tsurumi, University of Pennsylvania Press, forthcoming.

-“From Zionism as Ideology to the Yishuv as Fact: Polish Jewish Relations to the Yishuv on the Cusp of the 1930s,” under consideration.
+“From Zionism as Ideology to the Yishuv as Fact: Polish Jewish Relations to Palestine on the Cusp of the 1930s,” in From Europe’s East to the Middle East: Israel’s Russian and Polish Lineages, ed.
+Moss, Benjamin Nathans, and Taro Tsurumi (University of Pennsylvania Press, forthcoming).

 [With Tony Michels and Sarah Stein] “Introduction: Jewish Studies Confronts the Trump Era” Jewish Social Studies 22:3 (Spring/Summer 2017): 139-140.